fractal13/dsu-cs-4300-ai/web/assignments/assignment_rubiks_04_full_search.md

 ## Advice (Report)

 A grading script has been added to `cs4300-code-ai-agents/prog/RubiksCube/grader/`.
-Do a `git pull` to download it.
 The `Makefile` has an example of how to use it.
 It is assumed that you will symbolic link your solver into the `grader` directory, store your solver script(s) there and run from there.